 Tax Haven Companies Privacy

-However the extent of privacy differs from one jurisdiction to the other.
-For example in Panama one would be required to name three directors of the tax haven corporation.
-However in others, one may only need to name one director who can also double up as the shareholder.
-In most cases companies are allowed to name nominal shareholders and directors.
+However, the extent of privacy differs from one jurisdiction to the other.
+For example, in Panama, one must name three directors of the tax haven corporation.
+However, in others, one may only need to name one director who can also double up as the shareholder.
+In most cases, companies can name nominal shareholders and directors.
 This goes a long way to protecting the identity of the shareholders and the beneficiaries of the company.

-Since majority of tax havens simply charge a license fee, some tax havens do not require one to file returns on the income earned.
+Since most tax havens simply charge a license fee, some tax havens do not require one to file returns on the income earned.
 This means that the company can prepare financial statements for its own internal use without having to present this to the government.
-In lower tax rates have AIDS, the government will need this financial statements in order to determine the amount of taxes that is supposed to be paid by an offshore company.
-However this information is usually very confidential and even an agent is not supposed to release this information to anyone.
+In lower tax rates have AIDS, the government will need these financial statements to determine the amount of taxes that are supposed to be paid by an offshore company.
+However, this information is usually very confidential and even an agent is not supposed to release this information to anyone.
 He is bound by confidentiality laws and any breach of these laws may cost him stiff fines and a jail term too.

 Tax Haven Companies – Uses

 There are many reasons why one may feel or see the need of establishing a tax haven.
 The first reason is that it offers a lot of privacy.
 For people who would not want to be constantly examined and scrutinized by the public, tax havens are great solutions.

 The second reason is that of ensuring that one reduces the tax liability of his company.
 Instead of being charged 30% on taxes or any rates that your country may be charged, an individual or a company may decide to register its business in a tax haven to conduct its business there and then save on taxes.
 This way the company would be able to grow without any problem.